stridecolossus/jove-blog/blog/part-4-models/depth-buffer.md

 info.pClearValues = StructureCollector.pointer(clear, new VkClearValue(), ClearValue::populate);
 ```

 Introducing clear values should have been easy, however there was a nasty surprise when the depth-stencil was added to the demo, with JNA throwing the infamous `Invalid memory access` error.

-Eventually we realised that `VkClearValue` and `VkClearColorValue` are in fact __unions__ and not structures.
-Vulkan is expecting __either__ a colour array __or__ a floating-point depth, whereas currently the code sends both in all cases (probably resulting in some sort of structure size or alignment problem).
+After some considerable time we eventually realised that `VkClearValue` and `VkClearColorValue` are in fact __unions__ and not structures.
+Vulkan is expecting __either__ a colour array __or__ a floating-point depth, whereas currently the code sends both in all cases (probably resulting in some sort of array length or alignment violation).

 > Presumably the temporary hard-coded bodge only worked by luck because the code generator treated unions as a plain structures, and the properties for a colour attachment happen to be the first field in each object, i.e. the `color` and `float32` properties.